 While many of these young adults report anxiety and mood issues which are typically highlighted when discussing the mental health challenges of young people, they also express many concerns that directly affect social functioning or what we call “Social Self”.
-The Social Self metric in the Mental Health Million data is an aggregation of various elements that define how individuals operate in a social context.
+The Social Self metric in the Global Mind data is an aggregation of various elements that define how individuals operate in a social context.
 This includes concerns about self-confidence, a sense of doubt or even inferiority reflected by feelings of guilt and shame, difficulties in emotional control in social situations, challenges forming relationships with others, a sense of being detached from reality and other factors.
 As an aggregate metric it provides a way to assess a complex phenomenon of how we function within the social fabric.
 Viewed in this way, the Social Self is the dimension that has declined the most in younger generations, followed closely by Mood & Outlook.
 In contrast dimensions such as Cognition and Drive & Motivation have declined much less.

 Numerous questions arise about these observed effects amongst young adults.
 What is responsible for this rapid decline?
 The fact that these effects occur across all countries suggest a commonality is largely responsible for the observed decline in Social Self.